GENI-NSF/geni-tools/README-omni.txt

 email.

 Return is a list of the members of the slice as registered at the clearinghouse.
-For each member, the return includes:
+For each such user, the return includes:
  - `KEYS`: a list of all public SSH keys registered at the clearinghouse
- - `URN` identifier of the member
+ - `URN` identifier of the user
- - `EMAIL` address of the member
+ - `EMAIL` address of the user
+ - `ROLE` of the user in the slice.

 Note that slice membership is only supported at some `chapi` type clearinghouses, including the GENI Clearinghouse.
 Slice membership